Keaton-Brewster/password-generator/README.md

 Notable changes that I chose to make include:
 * Using checkboxes to determine which character-sets would be used in the generation of the password, instead of JS confirms.
 * Using a range input (slider) to set the desired length of the password, instead of a JS prompt
+* I added a Reset button that clears all of the inputs and outputs of the password generator, so that you can start from scratch more easily.
+* I added a "save password" function that takes the password you just generated (if it is still in the field) and saved it along side a username/email to the local storage, and provides a list of all previously saved passwords and such below the generator.

 While these changes do make it such that the criteria given is not met exactly, I took my own liberty to improve over all user-experience by avoiding the use of JS prompts and confirms.